 What Are They?

-Many companies use a technique called behavioral interviewing.
-It's premised on the notion that your past performance is the best predictor of your future performance.
-While traditional interviewing asks you to state opinions--"Tell me about yourself."
-"What are your strengths and weaknesses?"
-"Why do you want to work for this company?"-- behavioral interviewing is reflective.
-Specifically, the interviewer wants to know how you handled challenges related to the skill sets the company requires for the position
+Many companies use a technique called behavioral interviewing, which is premised on the notion that your past performance is the best predictor of your future performance.
+While traditional interviewing asks you to state opinions: "Tell me about yourself"; "What are your strengths and weaknesses?" and "Why do you want to work for this company?"-- behavioral interviewing is reflective.
+Specifically, the interviewer wants to know how you handled challenges related to the skill set the company requires for the position

 How Can I Prepare?

 - Check out our Practice Questions, and then make an appointment with us for a mock interview.